Analysis | The factions Senate Republicans fall into on a second impeachment of Trump

 Patrick J. Toomey of Pennsylvania: “I do think the president committed impeachable offenses,” he said, calling on he president to resign.
 But he also expressed hesitation that impeachment was the right move with just a few days to go in Trump’s presidency.
 Toomey is retiring.

-Sen. Mitt Romney (R-Utah) was the only Republican senator to vote to convict Trump during his last impeachment trial, over the president’s pressure campaign on Ukraine, but it’s not clear what he would do if faced with another impeachment vote.
+Mitt Romney (Utah) was the only Republican senator to vote to convict Trump during his last impeachment trial, over the president’s pressure campaign on Ukraine, but it’s not clear what he would do if faced with another impeachment vote.
 Romney issued a short statement Monday to the Salt Lake Tribune that didn’t mention impeachment but suggested he wanted to hold Trump accountable somehow: “When the president incites an attack against Congress, there must be a meaningful consequence.
 We will be considering those options and the best course for our nation in the days ahead.”

 The senators who say impeachment is a bad idea

-You could arguably put Toomey in this camp, who has said: “I don’t know whether logistically it’s actually really even possible or practical and I’m not sure it’s desirable to attempt to force him out, what a day or two or three prior to the day on which he’s going to be finished anyway.”
+You could arguably put Toomey in this camp, who has said: “I don’t know whether, logistically, it’s actually really even possible or practical, and I’m not sure it’s desirable to attempt to force him out, what a day or two or three prior to the day on which he’s going to be finished anyway.”

 Same with Romney.
 He has also expressed hesitation over impeachment, telling reporters hours after the invasion he didn’t think it was realistic: “I think we’ve got to hold our breath for the next 20 days.”